Scale audit fees

 Read more of: What is PSAA doing alongside other local audit stakeholders to help design and implement a system which is more stable, more resilient, and more sustainable?

-PSAA will provide effective management of the contracts with appointed audit firms.
+PSAA provides effective management of the contracts with appointed audit firms.
 Details of our contract management arrangements are on our website and in these FAQs under the topic ‘Contract Management’.
-We will meet regularly with the public sector leads at each contracted firm and ensure that matters concerning opted-in bodies are brought to their […]
+We meet regularly with the public sector leads at each contracted firm and ensure that matters concerning opted-in bodies are brought to their attention.
+We also work […]

 Read more of: What can I expect from PSAA once an auditor appointment has been made?

-Auditors are required to deliver an audit that complies with the NAO Code of Audit Practice, i.e. complies with all auditing standards, and PSAA’s contracts are let on this basis.
-Regulation 17(2) of the Local Audit (Appointing Person) Regulations 2015 states that where it appears to PSAA (as the appointing person) that the work involved […]
+Auditors are required to deliver an audit that complies with the NAO Code of Audit Practice, and PSAA’s contracts are let on this basis.
+Regulation 17(2) of the Local Audit (Appointing Person) Regulations 2015 states that where it appears to PSAA (as the appointing person) that the work involved in a particular audit was substantially more than […]

 Read more of: Where the auditor says they need to do more work why do bodies need to pay more, and how can they be sure that they are paying a fair price?